statgen/locuszoom/assets/docs/layout_tutorial.md

 1. The data layer will only see the fields requested by name.
 Even if a field is present in the API payload, it will not be visible in the data layer unless explicitly referenced in the `fields` array for that data layer.
 2. This layout is generic: the use of namespaces means "given association data from somewhere".
-See the sections below for more details on how to use an abstract layout with a specific dataset.
+See "using namespaces" below for more details on how to use an abstract layout with a specific dataset (via namespaces).
 3. Other sections of the layout (such as `x_axis`) can reference the fields requested, using the same syntax.
 But the field must always be requested in the `fields` array.